Institute for Supply Management: CAPS Research

 CAPS Research, or the Center for Advanced Procurement Strategy, is a B2B nonprofit research center at Arizona State University, serving supply management leaders at Fortune 1000 companies.
-CAPS was established in 1986 at the W. P. Carey School of Business at Arizona State University in partnership with Institute for Supply Management and is dedicated to providing strategic insight to top global organizations.
-It also uses supply management KPIs to provide comprehensive benchmarking so companies can see how they compare to other organizations.
+CAPS was established in 1986 at the W. P. Carey School of Business at Arizona State University in partnership with Institute for Supply Management.
+It uses supply management KPIs to provide comprehensive benchmarking so companies can see how they compare to other organizations.

-Principles and standards

-ISM publishes principles of sustainability and social responsibility as well as principles and standards of ethical supply management conduct.
-Its goal in doing so is to give its members firm guidelines and solutions to help them navigate a complex global environment and problematic business conditions.

 Controversies

 In 2013, the U.S. Securities and Exchange Commission (SEC) investigated the early release of the June 2013 Manufacturing ISM Report On Business by mass media and information firm Thomson Reuters.
-According to an article on cnbc.com, there was an upsurge of high-speed trading 15 milliseconds before the report was scheduled to be released:
+According to a CNBC article high-speed trading surged 15 milliseconds before the report was scheduled to be released: